-(10) To visually break up the building's vertical mass, the first floor of each building, except for single-story buildings, shall be distinguished from its upper floors by at least one of the following (see examples in Figure 702-6):

-(A) Change in materials.

-(B) Change in color.

-(C) Molding or other horizontally distinguishing transition piece.
+- (10) To visually break up the building's vertical mass, the first floor of each building, except for single-story buildings, shall be distinguished from its upper floors by at least one of the following (see examples in Figure 702-6): - (A) Change in materials. - (B) Change in color. - (C) Molding or other horizontally distinguishing transition piece.

-According to the applicant's written statement and January 24, 2022 Building Elevation Plans, the third floor of each building will have contrasting building materials and colors, as well as using horizontally distinguishing transition pieces to visually break up the mass of each building.
+According to the applicant's written statements and building elevation plans, the third floor of each building will have contrasting building materials and colors, as well as using horizontally distinguishing transition pieces to visually break up the mass of each building.
 The applicant's written statement and building elevation plans also show a horizontal transitional piece separating the first floor from the second floor.
-The Hearings Officer finds that this standard is met as set forth in the January 24, 2022 Building Elevation Plans with the following condition:
+This proposal complies with this standard.